joebrew/tb_mortality/README.md

 ## Questions

-For questions on this project, email joe@economicsofmalaria.com.
+For questions on this project, email joe@economicsofmalaria.com or alberto@basteiro.com.